robertshaw87/code-drills/code-drills-week-03/day-01/03/README.md

-# Removing Timers #
+# Practice with timers #

-### This activity focuses on removing timers.
-Remember, in order to be able to remove a timer, you must assign its declaration to a variable.
-Follow the prompts in the `challenge-prompt.js` file provided. ###
+### This activity will give you more practice with creating and removing timers.
+The questions are in the `challenge-prompt.js` file we provided. ###